mpcoll/trust_game/README.md

 ## Import the data

 The *import_prepare_data.py* script loads the raw data, creates long and wide versions of the data frame and saves the data as a binary file for the model fitting.
-All outputs are in the *data* folder.
+All outputs are saved in the *data* folder.

 ***TODO : Double check data manipulation in script***